ScriptFUSION/Porter/README.md

 `Porter` provides the following methods.

+### Importing data

+These are the methods to be most familiar with, where the life of a data import operation begins.

 * `import(ImportSpecification)` &ndash; Imports data according to the design of the specified import specification.
 * `importOne(ImportSpecification)` &ndash; Imports one record according to the design of the specified import specification.
-If more than one record is imported, `ImportException` will be thrown.
+If more than one record is imported, `ImportException` is thrown.

+### Provider registry

+Porter acts as a provider registry; before data can be imported from a provider it must be registered with Porter.
+The tagging system is provided to distinguishing between provider instances of the same type, for scenarios where more than one instance of a specific provider is needed.

 * `registerProvider(Provider, string|null $tag)` &ndash; Registers the specified provider optionally identified by the specified tag.
 A tag is any user-defined identifier used to distinguish between different instances of the same provider type.
 * `getProvider(string $name, string|null $tag)` &ndash; Gets the provider matching the specified class name and optionally a tag.
 * `hasProvider(string $name, string|null $tag)` &ndash; Gets a value indicating whether the specified provider is registered.